Call Now Request Quote

 Schedule a pre-purchase inspection

-Delta Chimneys handles pre-purchase Level II inspections across our service area.
+Delta - Chimney Repair and Services handles pre-purchase Level II inspections across our service area.
 We dispatch from a single Park Ridge office and absorb drive time, which matters when you are working against a contract deadline.
 Call (847) 685-1043 or use our contact form to request scheduling.

 Related in the inspection silo: